-According to a report by Aberdeen Research, companies that are best-in-class at aligning marketing and sales experienced an average of 20% growth in annual revenue.
+According to a report by Aberdeen Research, companies that are best-in-class at sales and marketing alignment experienced an average of 20% growth in annual revenue.
 So what should be at the core of your sales and marketing alignment?
 Your customer, right?
 The ability of your organisation to align the activities of marketing and sales functions is one of the most impactful drivers of business success.

 And before moving across to the marketing side of the table, I spent 20 years on the selling side.
 So I can fully understand the pain points of both sides – and how to address their concerns.
 Let’s start with some facts & figures.